jbannick/hellokata-java/src/modules/usinglibs/hellomodusingversionedlib1/Readme.md

 2. At the command line, cd to that location
 3. At the command line, execute: run7.sh

-The Java 7 app and library should display:
+The Java 7 app and library should display as above.

-Hello Java 7 App Using a Java 7 and 9 Versioned Library!
-This app is running under Java version 1.7.0_80
-Hello Library - Java 7!
-The library is running under Java version 1.7.0_80
-The stack is:
-java.lang.Thread.getStackTrace(Thread.java:1589)
-kata.lib.HelloLib.doSomething(HelloLib.java:9)
-kata.app7.HelloApp7.main(HelloApp7.java:12)

 4. At the command line, execute: run9.sh

-The Java 9 app and library should display:
+The Java 9 app and library should display as above.

-Hello Non-Modularized Java 9 App Using a Java 7 and 9 Versioned Library!
-This app is running under Java version 9.0.4
-Hello Library - Java 9!
-The library is running under Java version 9.0.4
-The stack is:
-kata.lib.HelloLib.doSomething(HelloLib.java:9)
-kata.app9.HelloApp9.main(HelloApp9.java:12)